kmots/FirstRepo/README.md

 ## Editing the file

-Its a markdow file i this repository.
+Its a markdow file in this repository.